dineshbali18/GDP-2/README.md

 **Custom Categories** let users create their own categories to organize spending.  \
 **Category Rules** let users set rules to automatically sort expenses based on keywords or merchants.  \
 **Tagging** lets users add tags to transactions for more detailed tracking. \
+\
+\
+Setting up the Budget Creation:\
+**Identify Income Sources** Start by listing all your sources of income, such as salary, freelance work, investments.\
+**Categorize Expenses** Group your expenses into categories like housing, utilities, groceries, transportation, entertainment, savings.\
+**Set Spending Limits** Assign a spending limit for each category based on your financial goals and past spending patterns.\